xoxor4d/iw3xo-radiant/README.md

 <br>

 ___
-## Features

 <br>

-### Goals:
-- replace most if not all of the MFC/Windows UI with Dear ImGui
-- extend functionalities across the board

 ### New features not found within the original cod4 radiant:
 + completely revamped user interface with docking, tabs, saved layouts and more (Dear ImGui)